bandframework/bandframework/software/README.md

 - surmise (v0.4.0): A surrogate model interface for calibration, uncertainty quantification, and sensitivity analysis.
 - Taweret (v1.2.0): A Python package containing multiple Bayesian Model Mixing methods.

-Also included are packages developed by the the BAND Framework team but are no longer maintained:
+Also included are packages that were developed by the the BAND Framework team but are no longer maintained:
 - rose (v1.1.7): A reduced-order scattering emulator.

 Applications of these tools to nuclear-physics problems are provided in the ["BAND software uses"](/BANDsoftware_uses) directory.